satishmarathe/energy-app-ui/README.md

 We are just getting things ready before the action starts.

 LEARNING:
-We know that if we have muliple lnes of JSX to be returned they need to be wrapped in a parent level tag.
+We know that if we have muliple lines of JSX to be returned they need to be wrapped in a parent level tag.
 The option till now has been to wrap everything within a <div> tag.
 However if we use <React.Fragment></React.Fragment> to enclose then react will not render an additional <div> tag which is unnecessary anyway.